Caring for a patient – palliative or end of life (2 day course)

 Course content

-The course includes information giving, and patient studies which participants will be invited to discuss and engage in debate with regards to best care and treatment.
+The course includes information giving, and patient stories which participants will be invited to discuss and engage in debate with regards to best care and treatment.

 The following symptoms will be covered: